Blendify/blender-manual/blender_docs/manual/editors/3dview/navigate/align.rst

 ===============

 Align View to Active
-   The options in this menu align your view with specified local axes of the selected active object, bone, or in *Edit Mode* with the normal of the selected face.
+   The options in this menu align your view with specified local axes of the selected active object, bone, or, in *Edit Mode* with the normal of the selected face.

    Hold down :kbd:`Shift` while using the numpad to set the view axis.